 The idea behind kinships is broad, and they can be used for multiple purposes.
-Kinships allow you to group characters together by creating families, guilds, religious orders, teams, etc. Folders can help organize kinships by type or location.
+Kinships allow you to rank or group characters together by creating families, guilds, religious orders, teams, factions, etc. Folders can help organize kinships by type or location.

 To create a kinship, click the green "New Kinship" button in the upper right of the main kinship screen.
 To edit a kinship, click the green "Edit" button on the kinship cards of the main screen, or the "Edit Kinship" button in the upper right of any kinship profile.

-You will first want to give your kinship a name.
-If you are a Game Master, you will see the next section which allows you to select a folder for the kinship or mark it secret.
+If you are a Game Master, you will see the next section which allows you to select a Folder for the kinship or mark it Secret.
 If marked secret, the kinship will be hidden from your players.

 The next few inputs can be used as needed, depending on what kind of data you want to track.
 The Type field is useful if you are using kinships for multiple kinds of groups, and need to differentiate them at a glance.
 The Location field can be used to mark a country or city in your game where the kinship resides.